WasabiRaptor/Starbecue/features.md

 Used to access the settings of any SBQ compatible NPC, this includes vanilla NPCs as long as other mods have not interfered with SBQ scripts loading on them.

 NPCs can be converted To/From Vanilla and Vore versions if applicable by a convert button in the misc tab.
 If the button does not show, then the NPC does not have an equivalent type.

+This item is not intended as a debug or godmode item, it is intended for use to configure your NPCs as desired as many might not roll their settings in a way you like initally.

 ### SBQ Controller : sbqController
 Used to do any of SBQ's special actions, ranging from simply grabbing other characters to eating them.
 It can be crafted at any time for a single pixel.